 Enjoy Wine Differently

 The food here is supreme and the atmosphere is ultra cool: a bit retro but in the hippest way.
 It's ideal for a unique date night but it's also welcoming for a casual family dinner.
 The wine selection also spans local to international, so try a Cabernet from Crossbarn Winery with your Wagyu burger with egg, avocado, bacon, and fresh Swiss-like cheese, which will be one of the best burgers you've ever had.

 Catch Live Music

 Magic Rat has a ton of character.
 It's a bit off-beat (located in Old Firehouse Alley) and far from pretentious while featuring local to bigger-named musicians.
 While there, indulge in the quirky drink menu.
-Feeling wild?
-Try a Rat Tail, a dealer's choice shot and a bottle of Miller High Life.
-Or order The Rider for your table: four cans of PBR, four mini bottles of Jack, a bowl of peanut M&Ms, beef jerky and, uh, "mystery goodies."
-How can you not?
+If you're feeling wild, try a Rat Tail, a dealer's choice shot and a bottle of Miller High Life, or order The Rider for your table: four cans of PBR, four mini bottles of Jack, a bowl of peanut M&Ms, beef jerky, and something known as "mystery goodies."

 Try a Flavor of the Past

 This casual diner has been running strong for more than 85 years, and in fact, it's Northern Colorado's longest-operating cafe.
 To solely peg Silver Grill as a greasy spoon wouldn't be entirely true, though.
-You can also find homemade soups, sandwiches, burgers (mmm, the brie burger with Angus) and innovative French toast.
-For example, imagine French toast made with homemade cranberry-orange-walnut bread, topped with spiced apple compote and cinnamon whipped cream.
-That's the perfect breakfast for fall.
+You'll also find homemade soups, sandwiches, burgers, and great breakfast items here.
+For example, enjoy French toast made with homemade cranberry-orange-walnut bread, topped with spiced apple compote and cinnamon whipped cream—the perfect breakfast for fall.

 Play on the Poudre

 The Cache La Poudre Scenic and Historic Byway is another way to experience the region and immerse yourself in the views.
 This trip starts in Fort Collins up U.S. 287 northwest, until it turns up the canyon alongside the rushing river.
 Keep your eyes peeled for wildlife along the way, especially bighorn sheep, which are prevalent in this area.
 All in all, the byway will take about three hours to drive (101 miles total) and will take you from Fort Collins into the small towns of Walden and Gould, but the roads are paved and open year-round.